alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 An override answers a bounded call too.
 The witness a `<Item is Orderable>` bound is handed names the conformer's override where it wrote one and the Protocol's shared const where it did not, so `1::isLessThan(2)` and the same call inside a bounded Function run the same Method.
-The library's three overrides are written to say the same thing FASTER, which is now a promise about performance rather than one the language leans on.
+The library's five overrides all say over `Self` what the provided body says — faster, or with an entry for a kind the provided signature has no room for — which is now a promise about the library rather than one the language leans on.

 And a DERIVE answers ahead of a provided Method.
 A Choice's `isNot` is `Choice_Equatable`'s, fabricated for that receiver, and it is what the witness